alejandrobll/py-sphviewer/index.md

 title: HomePage
 ---

-Py-SPHViewer is a publicly available Python package to visualise and explore N-body + Hydrodynamics simulations using the Smoothed Particle Hydrodynamics (SPH) scheme.
-The code estimates the underlying density field (or any other property) traced by a finite number of particles, and produces not only beautiful, but also scientifically useful images.
+Py-SPHViewer is a parallel Python package to visualise and explore N-body + Hydrodynamics simulations using the Smoothed Particle Hydrodynamics (SPH) scheme.
+The code estimates an underlying scalar field (e.g., the density field) traced by a finite number of particles, and produces not only beautiful, but also scientifically useful images.
 In addition, Py-SPHViewer enables the user to explore simulated volumes using different projections.

 Although the package was conceived as a rendering tool for cosmological SPH simulations, it can be used in a number of applications.

-Intensive calculations are all performed in parallel C code.
-However, the package can be used interactively in a Python shell, [Ipython](http://ipython.org/) or [Ipython notebook](http://ipython.org/).
+Intensive calculations are all performed in parallel C code (which requires OpenMP) but, as any python package, it can be used interactively in a Python shell, [Ipython](http://ipython.org/) or [Ipython notebook](http://ipython.org/).

 # Installation